Government Gateway

 The Government Gateway is an IT system developed to allow applicants to register for online services provided by the UK Government, such as obtaining a driving licence and HMRC self-assessment.
 This replaced the old system of paper submissions.

 The system was set up by the Office of the e-Envoy and allows users to register as either an individual, an organisation or an agent.
 Its security credentials are accredited by CESG (formerly Communications-Electronics Security Group) within GCHQ.

-The government gateway is being replaced by GOV.UK One Login.

 The Government Gateway became widely used for HM Revenue & Customs (HMRC) online services, including self-assessment tax returns, PAYE, VAT, and corporation tax, as well as for other functions such as student finance applications, driving licence renewals, and pension checks.
 Over time, the system was regarded as outdated and difficult to maintain, leading the UK government to begin a phased transition to GOV.UK One Login, a unified authentication platform intended to replace multiple sign-in methods across government services by the end of the decade.

+Since the end of 2024 the Government Gateway is being replaced by GOV.UK One Login.